Tulip-Dev/tulip/doc/user/algorithm.rst

 Measure
 =======

 Measure algorithms are used to compute different metrics (on edges or nodes).
-The computed values are assigned by default to the viewMetric property.
+The computed values are assigned by default to the *viewMetric* property.

 * Clustering

-  One can use those tools to compute useful informations to identify clusters and linked elements.
+  One can use those tools to compute useful information to identify clusters and linked elements.

 * Component

-  The algorithms here are jsut what you need if you want to find and decompose your graph in connected components.
+  The algorithms here are just what you need if you want to find and decompose your graph in connected components.

 * Graph